aks3743/pyspark-with-rpi4/Readme.md

 To install jupyter-lab type `pip install jupyterlab` in the terminal

 ## Step5 Launching jupyter lab
-Type jupyterlab in the terminal
+Type `jupyter lab` in the terminal